-The 24-year old dough, who is also brows drawn way down, shiny blue brows drawn way down, shink all ship brows drawn way down, shink all ship blue drawn way down way down way d mention had been given us.
-The TTF also featured some pictures of the camp, one in particular of the shop the Pocking PW enclosure, the lowest-where the prisoners were making their own beds.
+The 24-year old dough, who is also brows drawn way down, shiny blue brows drawn way down, shink lank the presentation to the first property of the GIs haven't seen girls so dra The TTF also featured some pictures of the camp, one in particular of the shop the Pocking PW enclosure, the lowest-where the prisoners were making their own beds.
 Again for your information, pointed-man in the regiment thought that that shop had been set up by the Engineers and most of the work there had to Now don't get the idea that we're complaining.
 We're just sending along a little reminder.
 After all we belong to the same combat team.
 An Engineer and Goose and 4 Dogs For the last three months E Co. has been collecting all kinds of pets.
 The oldest and most extraordinary mascot is Four Charge, a gray and white goose which was found on the Elbe Bridgehead when the fowl was just a few days out of kitchen members who have taken care of it all these months.

-and BAR were attached to the company Not Laughing Now Today the medics feel the shoe is on the other foot and the laugh is on them was an oft quoted, hopeful statement that still had the ring of a question in it the pill-rollers were the ones who were laughing because they had the points the points on the small end of a hyprodermic needle.
+and BAR were attached to the company Not Laughing Now Today the medics feel the shoe is on the other foot and the laugh is on them was an oft quoted, hopeful statement that still had the ring of a question in it, the pill-rollers were the ones who were laughing because they had the points the points on the small end of a hyprodermic needle.
 Now while laughing doughs are on the way out, the medics are sweating it out.
 About one fourth of them from private on up, most original men, some who were stationed in England or Iceland for two or three years, have 80 points or more but they are not at all certain how that effects medics getting home.
-They want it known that while they are wishing good luck to the fellows on the way out, they are still thinking it might be a good idea for them to return to civilian life too in order to doctor the returning veterans who find life out of uniform too great a strain on their equilibrium.
+They want it known that while they are wishing good luck to the fellows on way out, they are still thinking it might be a good idea for them to refurn to civilian life too in order to doctor the returning veterans who find life out of uniform too great a strain on their equilibrium.
 ETO Vets Ready To Tackle Japs, Stilwell Says Okinawa (CNS) - ETO vets won't need much in the way of retraining for their chores in the Pacific, Gen Joseph W. Stilwell, CG, Army Ground Forces, thinks.
 He made this statement after looking over the battleground on this island and Luzon.
 Stilwell is responsible for the training of all ground force personnel prior to departure overseas.
 "War is pretty much the same all over", he told correspondents.
-"Troops" caming from Europe could pick up this cave-and-tomb warfare in a week.
+"Troops" coming from Europe could pick up this cave-and-tomb warfare in a week.
 No extensive training will be necessary.
-They won't have to change their tactics very 'The end of the war in Europe already has made itself felt in a freshening stream of replacecements coming to the Pacific.
-Division commanders are very much pleased with the quality of these replacements.
-We are getting the best files produced the lowest pointed man Presently employed as a file clerk at the point system was "pretty fair" needles these days wants to get stuck with the point.
+They won't have to change their tactics very "The end of the war in Europe already has made itself felt in a freshening stream of replacecements coming to the Pacific.
+Division commanders are very much pleased with the quality of these replacements .
+We are getting the best files produced the lowest pointed man is more a profession than a pasting.
+Howyears of construction work, to better so damn artificial - tons of mascara, eye build up.

+Presently employed as a file clerk at the point system was "pretty fair" needles these days wants to get stuck with the point.